Mattytomo365/Mattytomo365/README.md

 ## About me
 Second year computer science student at Edge Hill University, with strong ambitions for a career in computer science.
 I'm currently in the stage of exploring different areas and roles in this vast industry, finding where i fit best.

-I'm paritcularly interested in Software Development & Machine Learning, however, I am open to expanding my interests even further.
+I'm paritcularly interested in software development & machine learning, however, I am open to expanding my interests even further.

 ### Skills and Experience
 I have experience in Python, C#, and Java.
 I also have exposure to HTML, CSS, and JavaScript.